Folkestone Tourist Information

 Update: Alas, the artwork was removed and sent to auction until the Creative Foundation saved the day and proved that the wall didn’t belong to the shop owner who removed it.
 We’re waiting to find out where in town it will be displayed.

-We’ve got an amazing lineup of events for 2016 including continuations of the WW1 Centenary, Folkestone Film, TV and Comic Con, Ska Fest and more…. see what’s on when you’re visiting…
+We’ve got an amazing lineup of events for 2017 including The Folkestone Triennial, Folkestone Film, TV and Comic Con, Ska Fest and more…. see what’s on when you’re visiting…

 Everything from a three course meal, authentic Nepalese cuisine to hot and spicy ribs and burgers…the choice is yours!